Meldemannstraße dormitory: Later history

-In the 1990s, the Viennese city government decided to close the timeworn dormitory, which now served as a shelter for the homeless, in favour of a new shelter in Floridsdorf.
+In the 1990s, the Viennese city government decided to close the timeworn dormitory, which then served as a shelter for the homeless, in favour of a new shelter in Floridsdorf.
 Prior to its closure on 28 November 2003, the dormitory served in 2002 and 2003 as the venue of regular productions of George Tabori's play Mein Kampf, whose subject is Hitler's stay in Vienna.

 After its closure, the building was briefly occupied by squatters.
 In 2007, the former dormitory was converted to a retirement home with 200 rooms, named Seniorenschlössl Brigittenau.
 It opened in January 2009; its entrance is on Winarskystraße.